gaurish/gaurish.github.io/_posts/2008-10-02-dummies-guide-to-scheduling.markdown

-**Things Which are common among both methods
+## Things Which are common among both methods

-**1) Create a simple text file in your home folder and name it **"downloads.txt**" & notedown its full path.
+1) Create a simple text file in your home folder and name it **"downloads.txt**" & notedown its full path.
 Insert the *Direct* links of files you want to download into this newly created file.
 The files given in this would be downloaded by wget automactically.wget can handle http & ftp downloads.
 After download completes remove the link and enter new ones. insert one link per line.
 Remember to add direct link only.